Constipation Symptoms. Is there a relationship between Constipation and Food Intolerance?

 If you are struggling to identify the cause of your constipation, then you should consult your GP immediately.

 Is it painful?

 It can be painful as well as being harmful to the body.
 The slow passage of stool through to the large intestine can lead to prolonged absorption of water.
-This then results in stools which are painful, and are often dry, hard and painful or uncomfortable to pass.
+This then results in stools that are painful, and are often dry, hard and painful or uncomfortable to pass.